Wesley1808/AdvancedChat/README.md

   // This excludes players who are either vanished or in spectator.
   "hoverText": "<dark_aqua>Receivers: <dark_gray>[${receivers}]</dark_gray>",
   "receiver": "<green>${player}</green>",
+  // Fallback prefix of a channel only the sender can see.
+  // Currently only used for vanished players, when they type in a channel that isn't marked with "isStaff".
   "selfPrefix": "<dark_gray>[<aqua>Self</aqua>]</dark_gray> ",

   // Command feedback messages.